suned/pfun/docs/effectful_but_side_effect_free.md

 You will frequently handle errors by using `isinstance` to compare errors with types, so defining your own error types becomes even more important when using `pfun` to distinguish one error source from another.

+### Type Aliases
+Since the dependency type of `Effect` is often parameterized with `object`, and the error type is often parameterized with `typing.NoReturn`, a number of type aliases for `Effect` are provided to save you from typing out `object` and `NoReturn` over and over.
+Specifically:

+- `pfun.effect.Success[A]` is a type-alias for `Effect[object, typing.NoReturn, A]`, which is useful for effects that can't fail and doesn't have dependencies
+- `pfun.effect.Try[E, A]` is a type-alias for `Effect[object, E, A]`, which is useful for effects that can fail but doesn't have dependencies
+- `pfun.effect.Depends[R, A]` is a type-alias for `Effect[R, typing.NoReturn, A]` which is useful for effects that can't fail but needs dependency `R`

 ### Concurrency
 `Effect` uses `asyncio` under the hood to run effects asynchronously.
 This can lead to significant speed ups.